johnsosoka/site-johnsosoka-com/website/blog/_posts/2023-07-12-custom-gpt-data.md

 ---
 layout: post
-title: "Using Custom Data in ChatGPT without LangChain or LlamaIndex"
+title: "Using Custom Data with ChatGPT from Scratch"
 category: blog
 tags: ai chatGPT vector datanbase vectors embeddings custom data NLP natural language processing similarity search openai
 ---

+AI and ChatGPT have taken the world by storm.
+Being able to interact with intelligent chatbots unlocks a world of possibilities.
+Being able to interact with intelligent chatbots that can answer questions based on custom data unlocks _even more_ possibilities.

-Imagine having a customer-service agent that knows your product catalog inside out or an interactive run-book that assists engineers during production issues.
-Sounds exciting?
-This is the potential unlocked when you use custom data with AI models like chatGPT.
+Imagine having a customer-service agent that knows your product catalog inside out or an interactive run-book that assists engineers dealing with production issues.

 Libraries such as LangChain and LlamaIndex have emerged as popular choices for using custom data with chatGPT.
 These libraries, while impressive, can sometimes feel like black boxes, obscuring the underlying principles at work.
 In this blog post, I'll